From Sega Retro

 Games that can be played on either were shipped in black carts while Game Boy Color exclusives were transparent and had a bulge sticking out on the top front of the cartridge.
 For the sake of cohesion, Sega Retro will refer to these black cart games as Game Boy Color games as that is what their packaging states.

-Like the rival Sega Game Gear, both players needs a copy of the game and a link cable (GB Link Cable) for the multiplayer.
+Like the competing Sega Game Gear, both players needs a copy of the game and a link cable (GB Link Cable) for the multiplayer.

-Sega itself was only involved with one game for the Game Boy, Sakura Taisen GB2: Thunderbolt Sakusen for the Game Boy Color specifically.
-The Puyo series of games were mainly handled by Compile while the other Color games were handled by Media Factory.
+All of the Sega-related games for the Game Boy and Game Boy Color were exclusive to Japan.
+Sega did not develop games for either system, but they did publish the Game Boy Color game Sakura Taisen GB2: Thunderbolt Sakusen.
+The Puyo Puyo games were handled by Compile while the other Color games were handled by Media Factory.
 The two games for the original Game Boy model were handled by Pony Canyon and Tecmo.
-All games were exclusive to Japan.

 List of Sega games for the Game Boy